Design by Craftsmanship Co.

 “When students seem disengaged, it’s all connected.
 Maybe their family doesn’t have time to care for them.
 Maybe there’s no financial support.
 Maybe they didn’t have breakfast and can’t concentrate.
 When they lose focus, teachers get frustrated.
 Students lose motivation and eventually drop out.
 It becomes an endless cycle.”

-Her responsibility then was to build a classroom where a child felt brave enough to learn.
-Two years were enough for her to realize that when teachers are supported, understood, and continuously developed, students can also learn to their fullest potential.
+At that time, her responsibility was to create a classroom where students felt brave enough to learn.
+Those experiences taught her that when teachers are continuously supported and developed, students also have a greater opportunity to learn to their fullest potential.

 Developing “Teachers”